bayareawebpro/laravel-micro.js/README.md

 ---
 #### Contribute
-If your interesting in contributing to this project, please do.
+If your interesting in contributing to this project CI will run the Test Suite and Coverage Report for pull requests on the master branch.
+Feel free to submit features that add parity with Laravel's conventions.

-> Test suite provided by Jest.

 ---